CISO Roundtable 2024:

 Situation and Task: As an IT project manager, I simultaneously oversaw three different software implementations for different departments.
 Each project had its own set of requirements and deadlines.

 Action: To stay on top of everything, I used a project management tool (Trello) to keep track of tasks, deadlines, and milestones for each project.
-I set weekly goals and held brief daily meetings to align the team.
+I set weekly goals and held brief daily meetings to align the entire team.
 If an issue came up, I prioritized tasks based on urgency and impact.

 Result: All three projects were delivered on time, and we integrated the software seamlessly into the company’s infrastructure.